International Education in Buenos Aires

 You can often judge whether an international school is legitimate or reputable by its accreditations.
 The Council of International Schools is a worldwide association that all well-regarded international schools affiliate with.
 In Argentina, you should also look out for the Southern Association of Colleges and Schools or the Association of American Schools in South America.

 If you decide to make Buenos Aires a more permanent home, then it’s worth noting that undergraduate programs in Argentina’s public universities are free for everyone.
 Attending an international school will make sure your child is extremely well prepared for university, either in Argentina, elsewhere in South America or anywhere else in the world too.

-Below, we have compiled our top 10 international schools in Buenos Aires.
-However, there are another 19 schools to choose from in the city.
+Below, we have compiled the top 10 international schools in Buenos Aires according to our users.
+However, there are another 22 schools to choose from in the city.
 You can find the best international school for your child by personalising your results.
 Just fill in your search criteria, and we will calculate a personal score for every international school in Buenos Aires based on your requirements.